simp/pupmod-simp-simp/REFERENCE.md

 ### simp::base_services

-This class will be removed in a future version of SIMP.
+Deprecated - This class will be removed in a future version of SIMP.

 ### simp::ctrl_alt_del